Karin Pouw

-Karin Pouw is a French-born American official of the Church of Scientology International.
-Since 1993, she has been the director of public affairs, representing the Church as its international spokesperson.
-In 2000 the Los Angeles Times reported that she was a member of the Church of Scientology's Office of Special Affairs (OSA).
+Karin Pouw is a French-born American official within the Church of Scientology International.
+Since 1993, she has served as Director of Public Affairs in the Office of Special Affairs (OSA) and is one of Scientology’s international spokespersons.

 Career

-Pouw is a spokeswoman for the Church of Scientology, and the director of public affairs for Church of Scientology International.
-In 2000 the Los Angeles Times reported that she was a member of the Church of Scientology's Office of Special Affairs (OSA), which she said functions as a "public affairs office".
-In 1997 she was a public affairs officer for the Church of Scientology.
-She resides in Los Angeles, California.
+Karin Pouw was a staff member for the Church of Scientology in Paris, France starting in 1977, and has been a spokesperson for the Church of Scientology International since 1993.
+In 1997 she was a public affairs officer for the Church of Scientology in Los Angeles.
+In 2000, the Los Angeles Times reported that she was a member of the Church of Scientology's Office of Special Affairs (OSA), which she said functions as a "public affairs office".

+As of 2023, Pouw is an international spokesperson for the Church of Scientology, and the Director of Public Affairs for Church of Scientology International.

 Response to criticism of Scientology

 Pouw has spoken out against activists and former Scientologists who publicly criticize Scientology.
 When Carnegie Mellon University professor David S. Touretzky spoke to the press about the Scientology-affiliated organization Applied Scholastics, Pouw said: "He is discredited in the field that he's trying to comment on.
 He is a specialist in rat brains."
 Scientology critic Arnaldo Lerma told The Washington Post that he left the Church of Scientology because he fell in love with one of Scientology founder L. Ron Hubbard's daughters, but Pouw said Lerma "left the Church because he could not maintain the ethical standards required of Scientologists".
-She has also questioned why former Scientologist Lawrence Wollersheim's organization Fight Against Coercive Tactics Network (FACTnet) should have non-profit, tax-exempt status.
+She has also questioned why former Scientologist Lawrence Wollersheim's organization FACTNet should have non-profit, tax-exempt status.
 "Wollersheim has been trying to con the church and the general public for 20 years.
 We recognized him for what he is and expelled him from the church.
 Now the law has finally caught up with him," she said after United States Marshals seized computers and documents critical of Scientology from Wollersheim's home after Scientology officials alleged that he was posting copyrighted material to the Internet.